-Some major game-changers were introduced in 2014 improving and altering our experience of online bingo.
+Some major game-changers were introduced in recent years improving and altering our experience of online bingo.
 The most major positive change came from the introduction of HTML5 to almost all bingo brands, meaning each site is now far more responsive on mobile devices on both Android and iOS devices.
 This has bridged the gap between mobile gameplay and desktop gameplay meaning there are now fewer discrepancies between each choice, with more mobile users able to access games on the go.
 Now, as new technology such as the Smart Watch and even more advanced smartphones launch, we might find ourselves with completely new ways to play on new bingo sites over the next couple of years.
 And, perhaps, one day, we’ll be able to play online bingo using virtual reality mobile headsets or Google Glass technology.

 The new UK Gambling and Advertising laws saw another key change in how existing and new bingo sites operate.
-From late 2014 onwards, sites must be licensed by the UK Gambling Commission even if they are based abroad in locations such as Malta, Alderney, Gibraltar, and the Isle of Man.
+From late last year onwards, sites must be licensed by the UK Gambling Commission even if they are based abroad in locations such as Malta, Alderney, Gibraltar, and the Isle of Man.
 You can check if a site holds a UK license by scrolling to the very bottom of its homepage.
 N.B., it’s not uncommon for operators to be regulated and licensed by more than one gambling authority, e.g. the UK Gambling Commission and the Gibraltar Gambling Commission.

 In early 2016, the IGRG (Industry Group Responsible for Gambling) made several amendments to its code that affect how gambling operators can advertise on television.
 The most notable change is that sign-up offers encouraging people to sign up at new bingo sites are no longer allowed pre-watershed (i.e. before 9pm).
-However, bingo and sports betting advertisements are currently excluded from these changes, although both existing and new bingo sites must still adhere to strict guidelines when creating adverts for television, radio, and in print by making sure they include “18+” and a socially responsible gambling message.
+However, bingo and sports betting advertisements are currently excluded from these changes, although both existing and new brands must still adhere to strict guidelines when creating adverts for television, radio, and in print by making sure they include “18+” and a socially responsible gambling message.